Sapplink/appstatic/README.md

 # appstatic

-The freelance website for Sapplink.
-Portfolio and showcase of past products and designs, along with a provider of a platform and hub for people interested, clients, and a general online presence.
-Designed and developed fully by Marc Atasoy, founder and owner of Sapplink.
+The online presence for Sapplink.
+Portfolio and showcase of past apps and designs.
+Designed and developed by Marc Atasoy, owner of Sapplink.
 --------------------
 # creation